 Can equity markets go higher?
 We think geopolitics will have an outsized impact on the answer.
-We also recognize that valuations are above long-term averages and some economic indicators are turning negative.
-But there are positive offsets: loosening monetary policy, a strong U.S. labor market and the relative attractiveness of stocks to bonds.
+We also recognise that valuations are above long-term averages and some economic indicators are turning negative.
+But there are positive off sets: loosening monetary policy, a strong US labour market and the relative attractiveness of stocks to bonds.
 We think the equity train stays on the tracks but with bumps ahead.

 50-Year low of 3.5% in 20191

 For much of 2019, investors rewarded defensive stocks, but September saw a sharp rotation to overlooked cyclicals.
-Did this shift in sentiment suggest that investors will no longer pay any price for “safety”?
-Such skepticism is prudent, and for 2020 we think it is critical to identify companies with sound fundamentals trading on attractive valuations.
+Did this shift in sentiment suggest that investors will no longer pay any price for “safety?”
+Such scepticism is prudent, and for 2020 we think it is critical to identify companies with sound fundamentals trading on attractive valuations.

 We believe investors should diversify geographically.
-U.S. stocks led global equities in 2019.2 In 2020, we believe this leadership could expand to regions such as Europe, on which sentiment has been particularly negative, and Asian markets outside of China, which have become beneficiaries of the trade war.
-Globally, we also think opportunities exist in companies that are innovating, finding cost synergies in mergers and acquisitions or pulling other levers of growth, as well as in firms attuned to ESG.
+US stocks led global equities in 2019.2 In 2020, we believe this leadership could expand to regions such as Europe, on which sentiment has been particularly negative, and Asian markets outside of China, which have become beneficiaries of the trade war.
+Globally, we also think opportunities exist in companies that are innovating, finding cost synergies in mergers and acquisitions or pulling other levers of growth, as well as in firms attuned to Environmental Social Governance (ESG).